allyourcodebase/SDL3/README.md

 exe.linkLibrary(sdl.artifact("SDL3"));
 ```

-And then using it's C API from Zig:
+Finally, you can use SDL's C API from Zig like this:
 ```zig
 const c = @import("c.zig");
 if (!c.SDL_Init(c.SDL_INIT_VIDEO)) {